charlysan/x86_stuff/tools/readme.txt

 cga.asm
 ------

-Tool that can be used to initialized a CGA card
+Tool that can be used to initialized a CGA card with custom addressing.

 cga.com
 ------